-The isotropic PSDs of horizontal kinetic energy (KE) are calculated within the domain along the zonal direction and 48~$km$ from the north-south boundaries, that is, $96\times96$~$km$.
-The velocities are tapered in the y-direction using a Tukey window with a cosine fraction of 0.1, and the mean area is removed at each time step.
-Then, consecutive isotropic spectra are calculated following the methodology described in the SI text 2.
-T,he results show the spectra at depths of 3.5~$m$, 20~$m$, and 60~$m$ which are calculated for each timestep and averaged from day 8-60.\\
+The isotropic PSDs of horizontal kinetic energy (KE) are calculated within the domain along the zonal direction and 48~$km$ from the north-south boundaries, that is, within the central $96\times96$~$km^2$ of the model domain.
+The velocities are tapered in the y-direction using a Tukey window with a cosine fraction of 0.1, and the area mean is removed at each time step.
+Then, consecutive isotropic spectra are calculated following the methodology described in Section 4 of the SI.
+The results show spectra at depths of 3.5~$m$, 20~$m$, and 60~$m$, calculated at each timestep and then averaged over $day$~8-60.

-The isotropic PSD for the horizontal kinetic energy (KE), the vertical KE (Fig. \ref{f4}a-c and d-f, respectively), reveals differences between the frontal flow (F) and the front with NIWs (F+WW and F+SW).
-The energy levels are considerably higher for cases with NIWs.
-The PSD of the KE associated with $u,v$ rolls off from $E_h(K) \sim K^{-2}$ to $E_h(K) \sim K^{-3}$ with increasing $K$ (Fig.~\ref{f4}a-c), where, $K=\sqrt{k^2_x+k^2_y}$ is the isotropic wavenumber with $k_x$ and $k_y$ the zonal and meridional wavenumber, consistent with previous studies of quasi-geostrophic turbulence and submesoscale currents \citep{capet2008mesoscale}.
-The spectrum of the vertical KE $E_v = \frac{1}{2}w^2$ steepens from $E_v(K) \sim K^{0}$ to $E_v(K) \sim K^{-1}$ with increasing $K$ (Fig.~\ref{f4}d-f).
-Unlike the horizontal KE, the vertical KE is higher below the surface, since even though we expect the divergence $u_x +v_y$ to be highest near the surface, $w(z) = \int_{z}^{surface} (u_x + v_y) dz$.
-The vertical KE is almost two orders of magnitude higher for the cases with NIWs, and is particularly high for the F+SW case.
+The isotropic PSDs for the horizontal KE (Fig.~\ref {f4}a-c) and the vertical KE (Fig.~\ref{f4}d-f) reveal differences between the frontal flow (F) and the fronts with NIWs (F+WW and F+SW).
+The energy levels are considerably higher in the front with NIWs.
+The PSD of the KE associated with $u,v$ rolls off from $E_h(K) \sim K^{-2}$ to $E_h(K) \sim K^{-3}$ with $K$ (Fig.~\ref{f4}a-c), where, $K=\sqrt{k^2_x+k^2_y}$ is the isotropic wavenumber, and $k_x$ and $k_y$ are the zonal and meridional wavenumber, consistent with previous studies of quasi-geostrophic turbulence and submesoscale currents \citep{capet2008mesoscale}.
+The spectrum of the vertical KE, $E_v = \frac{1}{2}w^2$ is much flatter than the horizontal KE and steepens from $E_v(K) \sim K^{0}$ to $E_v(K) \sim K^{-1}$ with increasing $K$ (Fig.~\ref{f4}d-f).
+Unlike the horizontal KE, the vertical KE is higher below the surface.
+Even though we expect the divergence $u_x +v_y$ to be highest near the surface, the vertical velocity $w(z) = \int_{z}^{surface} -(u_x + v_y) dz$ peaks subsurface.
+The vertical KE is almost two orders of magnitude higher in the cases with NIWs, particularly in the F+SW case.